 San Antonio Therapist Sexual Abuse Lawyer

-Below, our legal team breaks down the ethical code of conduct for therapists and how therapist sexual abuse can happen.
+Below, our San Antonio counselor sexual abuse attorneys explain the ethical code of conduct for therapists and how therapist sexual abuse happens in Bexar county.
 We are the best team to have on your side during this impossible time.
 Call a San Antonio sexual abuse lawyer today at 210-366-4949 to schedule a free consultation.

 Is Sexual Contact Between Therapist and Client Always Abusive?